 The following Employment Tax guidance note Produced by Tolley and written by Anne Redston.
 Anne is a barrister at Temple Tax Chambers and is not authorised to write on behalf of the Tribunals Service or the judiciary. provides comprehensive and up to date tax information covering:

 This note explains how to work out whether a person is employed or self-employed.
 It considers the NIC deeming rules, the contractual relationship between the parties, HMRC’s Check Employment Status for Tax (‘CEST’) online tool and the HMRC status determinations, together with how these can be challenged.
 The reasons why status is important are explained in the Employment status ― why it matters guidance note.

-Remember that this note, and the other notes on employment status, are only a summary and you may need to take further advice.
+Remember that this note, and the other notes on employment status, are only a summary, and you may need to take further advice.
 For the position where individuals are working through personal service companies, see the Personal service companies overview guidance note.

 The status tests and the underlying case law are of primary importance.
 These are summarised in the Employment status tests guidance note.
-In particular, care is needed when defining the extent of any control over the individual by the engager, whether there is a right of substitution, the evidencing of any financial risk or opportunity for profit, and which party is to supply equipment, tools and transport.
+In particular, care is needed when defining the extent of any control over the individual by the engager, whether there is a right of substitution, the evidencing of any financial risk or opportunity for profit,

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.